-With Chelsea and Hampton Court Flower Shows behind us, and as summer seems to have finally arrived (well maybe?!), now is the time to get out into our gardens and feel inspired to create that Wow Factor!
+With Chelsea and Hampton Court Flower Show gone and the fantastic heat wave moving on, now is the time to get out into our gardens again and feel inspired to create that Wow Factor!

 Just as an artwork brings together a beautifully designed room in a house – a sculpture in the garden does the same.
 Whether it is seen from the house or you happen upon it along a path way through the garden, sculpture will always bring a stunning element to your garden!

 Again, like buying an artwork for your home – you have to fall in love with it!
 Your heart needs to flutter each time you see it, either surrounding by your summer flowers or looking like a dripping ice sculpture in the depths of winter!

 Ok, so you out to buy a sculpture for your garden – where do you start?
 Choose something that enhances the style of your garden and try to avoid buying something ‘trendy and of the moment’.
 However, don’t think just because you have a traditional house and garden that you need to stick to a Venus de Milo or a contemporary modern house and garden has to only do shiny metal abstract.
 Think outside the box!
 Do look at our artists Mark Beattie and Gareth Griffiths for stunning artworks for your garden.
 They are both happy to do commissions for that perfect sculpture.